 Eligible employees may participate in the MOA's Employee Assistance Program (EAP) subject to the provisions of the program.

 6.7 Vera Whole Health Clinic Health Assessment Incentive

-Employees enrolled on the Plan and who complete a four (4) step Annual Whole Health Evaluation at the Vera Health Clinic may be qualified to earn a \$200 incentive contribution to their paycheck.
-The annual Whole Health Evaluation consists of the following four (4) steps:
+• Employees enrolled on the Plan and who completes an Annual Whole Health Evaluation (AWHE) at the Vera Care Center may be qualified to earn an incentive.